FORUM CLUB HANDBALL – HEART OF THE GAME

 The Managing Director shall not be a club member.

-Due to his function the Managing Director will represent the interests of FCH in the EHFM Mens’s Club Board, in the EHFM Advisory Board.
+Due to his function the Managing Director will represent the interests of FCH in the EHFM Men’s Club Board, in the EHFM Advisory Board, in EHF, IHF and vis-a-vis other organizations.

 The President and the two (/three) Vice-Presidents are the political representatives of FCH.